ThatOneGin/parfast/Quickstart.md

 ## rot

-rotate the stack in this order: a, b, c | b, a, c.
+rotate the stack in this order: c, b, a (stored as a, b, c in the stack), output is: c, a, b

-# 4. Calling C from parfast and vice-versa
+# 4. Calling C from parfast

 ```c
 extern mycfunction // declare as extern